Exploring the Influence of Parametrized Pulsatility on Left Ventricular Washout under LVAD Support: A Computational Study Using Reduced-Order Models: Introduction

-Since the invention of \glspl{lvadlabel} in the 1960s \citep{DEBAKEY19713}, they have undergone multiple generations of innovation and nowadays consist most often of a rotational pump with a constant flow rate.
-They are referred to as continuous-flow \glspl{lvadlabel} (cf-LVADs).
-Although this design brings several advantages like durability, higher patient survival \citep{rose2001long}, and size reduction, it comes with the loss of pulsatility when compared to early generation displacement pumps.
 A lack of pulsatility has been proven to increase the risk for thrombosis and stroke \citep{mehra2017}.
 It has been shown that thrombosis is caused by stagnation and stagnant zones.
 Stagnation is inversely related to the amount of blood that is washed out of the left ventricle in a given time period, which we call \textit{washout}.
 Stagnation zones have been identified in the left ventricle around the cannula and close to the aortic valve as well as in the \gls{lvadlabel}, for an overview see \cite{reider2017}.
 This emphasizes that not only an estimate about the global stagnation in the left ventricle is needed, but also the location of stagnant areas is of high interest.
-Adding pulsatility to the \gls{lvadlabel}'s flow rate can mitigate the risk of thrombosis and stroke \citep{ZimpferLavare, ILSJarvik}.
-An experimental study of the \gls{lvadlabel} speed modulation is presented in \cite{ZimpferLavare}, another experimental study finds a link between the formation of thrombi and stagnation zones in the left ventricle \citep{MayNewman}.

-In recent years, numerical simulations and digital twins of parts of the human body have become relevant to support medical research and therapy. \Gls{cfdlabel} has been used for in-silico experiments for modeling of the cardiovascular function \citep{dede2021computational,verzicco2022electro,mittal2016computational,meschini2018flow}, to simulate hemolysis in \glspl{lvadlabel} \citep{hassler2019} or for the blood flow in large vessels \citep{updegrove2017simvascular}.
+Thresholds on velocity and shear rate are popular hemodynamic parameters to quantify stagnation \citep{liao2018, liao2016, wong2014}.
+A velocity-based stagnation index has been introduced in \cite{quaini2011}, whereas a pulsatility index is used elsewhere \citep{reider2017, liao2018}.
+Wall shear stress and quantities like \gls{osilabel} have been used as well \citep{zhang2017}.
+A full model for thrombus growth is introduced by \cite{menichini2016mathematical}.
+To track blood transport at each discrete location over time, approaches like residence time \citep{rossini2016} and the virtual ink method \citep{Rayz2009} have been introduced, where an additional transport equation is solved.
+The topic of stagnation in the LVAD assisted heart has been investigated by experiments and numerical simulations.
+An experimental study of the \gls{lvadlabel} speed modulation is presented by \cite{ZimpferLavare}, another experimental study finds a link between the formation of thrombi and stagnation zones in the left ventricle \citep{MayNewman}. \Gls{cfdlabel} has been used for in-silico experiments to simulate different aspects of cardiovascular flows, for example, the cardiac function \citep{dede2021computational,verzicco2022electro,mittal2016computational,meschini2018flow}, hemolysis in LVADs \citep{hassler2019,wiegmann2019}, pump washout, stagnation, or platelet activation in \glspl{lvadlabel} \citep{fang2022,boraschi2021}, and blood flow in large vessels \citep{updegrove2017simvascular}.
+Simulations of the left ventricle with LVAD have been performed with fluid-structure interaction in \cite{bakir2018} and \cite{mccormick2013simulating}. \Gls{cfdlabel} analysis allows to quantify stagnation zones and the connected thrombosis risk.